-^[1] The Retained portion of the split from the lot in the analysis window with a QV test result furthest from the QV mean (not necessarily the sublot identifying that variances or means do not compare) will be referee tested by the bureau's AASHTO accredited laboratory and certified personnel.
-All previous lots within the analysis window are subject to referee testing and regional lab testing as deemed necessary.
+^[1] The Retained portion of the split from the most recent lot in the analysis window (specifically the sublot identifying that variances or means do not compare) will be referee tested by the bureau's AASHTO accredited laboratory and certified personnel.
+If the non-comparison occurs following Lot 3, 4, or 5, all previous lots are subject to referee testing.
 Referee test results will replace the QV data of the sublot(s).

-^[2] Statistical analysis will be conducted with referee test results replacing QV results.
+[2] Statistical analysis will be conducted with referee test results replacing QV results.

-- i.
-If the F- and t-tests indicate variances and means compare, no further testing is required for the lot and QC data will be used for PWL and pay factor/adjustment calculations. - ii.
+- If the F- and t-tests indicate variances and means compare, no further testing is required for the lot and QC data will be used for PWL and pay factor/adjustment calculations. - ii.
 If the F- and t-tests indicate non-comparable variances or means, the Retained portion of the random QC sample will be tested by the department's regional lab for the remaining 4 sublots of the lot which the F- and t- tests indicate non-comparable datasets.
 The department's regional lab and the referee test results will be used for PWL and pay factor/adjustment calculations.
-Upon the second instance of noncomparable variance or means and for every instance thereafter, the department will assess a pay reduction for the additional testing of the remaining 4 sublots at \$2,000/lot under the HMA Regional Lab Testing administrative item.
+Upon the second instance of non-comparable variance or means and for every instance thereafter, the department will assess a pay reduction for the additional testing of the remaining 4 sublots at \$2,000/lot under the HMA Regional Lab Testing administrative item.

-^[3] The contractor may choose to dispute the regional test results on a lot basis.
+[3] The contractor may choose to dispute the regional test results on a lot basis.
 In this event, the retained portion of each sublot will be referee tested by the department's AASHTO accredited laboratory and certified personnel.
 The referee Gmm and Gmb test results will supersede the regional lab results for the disputed lot.